 In the summer of 2011 the BBL Clubs voted to change the player eligibility for BBL Competitions (to take effect in the 2012/13 season) to provide more opportunities to British players.

-The new eligibility allows teams to play a maximum of five non British players per game, of which a maximum of three can be work permitted.
+The new eligibility allows teams to play a maximum of five over-18 non-British players per game, of which a maximum of three can be work permitted.
 All remaining spots on the team have to be filled by British passport holders.

 The criteria replicates a similar model to other European Basketball Leagues, but with greater emphasis on protecting positions for national (British) players, and is a further demonstration of committment by the BBL towards the development of British players.